 The typical cave profile of the wetland caves is an initial vertical drop of 40 to 70 feet (12 to 22 meter), followed by largely horizontal passages which can be more than 300 hundred feet ( 90 meter) in length and consist of multiple passages.

 Small dry limestone sinkholes are found throughout the Caicos Islands.
 These vary greatly is size from less than a foot (.3 meter) in diameter to nearly a hundred feet (30 meter).
-Depths also vary greatly depending on the terrain, but 6 to 40 feet (2 to 12 meter) depths are typically.
+Depths also vary greatly depending on the terrain, yet 6 to 40 feet (2 to 12 meter) depths are typical.
 In most cases, soil or loose rocks are found at the bottom.

 The Hole on Providenciales is the best-know example in the country.
 Although not as cleanly defined as many of the smaller sinkholes, this feature is quite large with drops to water 60 feet below.